populationgenomics/team-docs/docker_images.md

 # Docker Images

-## Why would one want to create an image
+## Why create docker images?

-At CPG we have already set of docker images prepared, if you can't find image you need, then you are able to create your own.
-You can consider creating a new image, when you are developing pipelines, you are using third party software tool.
-Images allow you to compartmentalise and control your environment.
+At CPG, we maintain a set of prebuilt Docker images.
+If you can't find the image you need, you have the flexibility to create a custom one.
+Consider creating a new image when developing pipelines or working with third-party software that requires a specific environment.
+Docker images help you standardize, isolate, and control dependencies, ensuring consistency across development and production environments.

 ## Getting started